-- Monitor methane at the Aliso Canyon facility fence line and post the data online in near real time for eight years, with certain methane levels triggering new reporting requirements. - Create a new internal safety committee, which shall remain in place for eight years from approval of the settlement by the court. - Retain an independent "safety ombudsman" to evaluate the internal safety committee's work and report to the public on safety-related issues at the Aliso Canyon facility for eight years following approval of the settlement by the court. - Refrain from shifting the cost of this settlement.
+- Monitor methane at the Aliso Canyon facility fence line and post the data online in near real time for eight years, with certain methane levels triggering new reporting requirements. - Create a new internal safety committee, which shall remain in place for eight years from approval of the settlement by the court. - Retain an independent "safety ombudsman" to evaluate the internal safety committee's work and report to the public on safety-related issues at the Aliso Canyon facility for eight years following approval of the settlement by the court. - Refrain from shifting the cost of this settlement and actions taken to respond to the leak to SoCalGas' ratepayers.

-The \$119.5 million settlement payment is broken down as follows:399
+The \$119.5 million settlement payment is broken down as follows: 400

-- \$26.5 million- GHG mitigation program to be invested in dairy biogas-collection infrastructure to fully mitigate the 109,000 metric tons of methane emitted by the leak. - \$7.6 million- GHG mitigation reserve. - \$45.4 million- Supplemental environmental projects, including \$25 million for a long-term health study, 400 a local air monitoring network in Porter Ranch, air filtration systems in public schools, electric school buses, mobile asthma clinics, lead paint abatement of homes near the closed Exide battery recycling plant, and a fund to provide grants for other air pollution reduction projects. - \$19 million- Reimbursement for costs incurred by government agencies. - \$21 million- Civil penalties.
+- \$26.5 million- GHG mitigation program to be invested in dairy biogas-collection infrastructure to fully mitigate the 109,000 metric tons of methane emitted by the leak - \$7.6 million- GHG mitigation reserve - \$45.4 million- Supplemental environmental projects, including \$25 million for a long-term health study, 401 a local air monitoring network in Porter Ranch, air filtration systems in public schools, electric school buses, mobile asthma clinics, lead paint abatement of homes near the closed Exide battery recycling plant, and a fund to provide grants for other air pollution reduction projects - \$19 million- Reimbursement for costs incurred by government agencies. - \$21 million- Civil penalties for violations of California law, legal fees, and investigative costs